Best Firefox VPN 2023: TOP 3 VPN Extensions for Mozilla Firefox

-Top 3 VPN Extensions for Firefox
+Top 3 Firefox VPN Extensions

-For anyone who can accept the need to have both (desktop client and browser extension) you'll be able to enjoy the benefits of perhaps the safest VPN browser extension on the market.
+For anyone who can accept the need to have both (desktop client and browser extension), you'll be able to enjoy the benefits of perhaps the safest VPN browser extension on the market.

 ExpressVPN's browser extension offers users a variety of additional settings.